N-W-Turash/reactSocialHub/README.md

-# reactSocialHub

-instructions:

-npm install
-npm start
+Instructions:

+1. Clone or download the repository.
+2. In the project directory open the cmd console and run the following commands; npm install npm run.
-then go to http;//localhost:8080 and you'll see the app up and running!
+3. Go to http://localhost:8080 in your browser, you'll see the app up and running.